 What is Fröccs: it is also known as a spritzer, which is a mixture of white or rosé wine and soda water.
 It is typically a summer drink, but you can find it anytime in Budapest.
 There are different types of fröccs.
 The most common are small fröccs (1 wine: 1 soda ratio) and big fröccs (2 wine: 1 soda ratio).

-Where to drink Hungarian wine: most Hungarian cafes and restaurants
+Where to drink Hungarian wine in Budapest: most Hungarian cafes and restaurants

 5 & 6.
 Spirits and liqueurs: Pálinka and Unicum